utzcoz/utzcoz.github.io/_posts/2020-03-24-Analyze-Android-ContextMenu.markdown

 And this method invoking chain will add `ViewRootImpl` as `DecorView` parent.
 So the `ViewRootImpl`'s the final parent of the `View`s.

-But the `ViewRootImpl.showContextMenuForChild` returns false defaultly, so it doesn't do the showing work.
+But the `ViewRootImpl.showContextMenuForChild` returns false default, so it doesn't do the showing work.
 If we looks into the `DecorView`'s `showContextViewMenuForChild`, we will find it does the work, and doesn't use parent to pass it to upper hierachy.

 ## `DecorView.showContextMenuForChildInternal`